 If you have a genuine emergency please call first thing.
 We open at 08.00 and our emergency appointments are usually held mid morning and mid afteroon.
 Very occasionally, if we've had a cancellation, your dentist may, at his or her discretion, be able to offer you one of these if available.

 To qualify for an EMERGENCY appointment you should meet one or more of the following criteria:

 1. You have a tooth-ache, the severity of which is so bad that it prevents sleep

 2. You have facial swelling and / or pain

 3. You experience bleeding following a dental extraction

 4. You have suffered a dental trauma, for example a child knocking a tooth out in a playground accident.

 IMPORTANT INFORMATION ABOUT EMERGENCY APPOINTMENTS

 We operate three types of appointment for patients with pain or discomfort:

 'Sit & Wait' appointments are offered when we are fully booked but want to help you with a same or next day assessment of your concern.
 'Sit & Wait' patients will be seen as soon as possible, however, waiting time can be up to an hour, occasionally more.
 Please be patient - good denstistry can't be hurried.

 By their very nature, all of these appointments are 'first aid', designed to get you out of immediate trouble / pain.
-In most cases you will need to come back for a more permanent resolution of the problem.
-For example, a dentist may place a temporary filling on a broken tooth but you'll need to return for a longer appointment in a few weeks for a permanent filling to be placed.
+In most cases you will need to come back for a more permanent solution.
+For example, a dentist may place a temporary filling on a broken tooth following which you'll need to return for a longer appointment so that a permanent filling may be placed.

 If a tooth needs a permament filling, extraction or root treating the dentist will advise you of the additional cost in advance.